Mykola-Maik/superheroes_backend/README.md

 - Delete superhero (DELETE) - /superheroes/${superheroId};

 ❓ Optionally when you getting all superheroes, you can pass `?page=1&limit=5`

+You can import this collection to your Postman or Insomnia - [Uploading SuperheroAPI.json…]()

 ## Project setup